jcurlier/dirt/README.md

 1 | Should the item endpoint be `/registries/:id/items`?
 2 | `itemAtIndex` would be faster than `Async` enumerator, it doesn't seem to be the recommended `API` (it might also create some issue of concurrency)
 3 | Is the name for the `registry` returning the `address`?
 4 | How to know which type a registry is, currently assuming `StackableRegistry`?
-5 | Productinize (Error Handling, Logging, etc.)
+Use ChallengeableRegistry 5 | Productionize (Error Handling, Logging, etc.)